In Search of the Ideal MS Climate

 Drastic seasonal changes

 In Maine, we experience dramatic seasonal changes.
-Cold and snowy winters are offset by hot and humid summers, short though they may be.
+Cold and snowy are offset by hot and humid summers, short though they may be.
 Spring is muddy, wet, and full of promise in non-pandemic years.
 Autumn is crisp and colorful.
 Back in the day, the “old me” embraced this cyclical passage of time.
 I had cultivated outdoor passions for each season, never dreading the change of the calendar.
 The new me, the one with multiple sclerosis, could do without the Maine climate for about 300 days a year.